 It’s through introspection that we can form or modify our beliefs.
-These beliefs are what motivate our behavior, either to reinforce or detract from our soft skills capabilities.
+These beliefs are what motivates our behavior, either to reinforce or detract from our soft skills capabilities.

-Unfortunately, introspection doesn’t always help with self awareness though.
-Research on university students has shown that introspection is often associated with a poorer sense of well-being.
+Unfortunately, introspection doesn’t always help with self-awareness though.
+Research on university students has shown that introspection is often associated with a poor sense of well-being.
 This inhibits the development and nurturing of soft skills.

 But it’s not that introspection isn’t useful, it’s just a matter of doing it in the right way.

 Introspection is capable of unleashing unintended consequences, such as unproductive or upsetting emotions.
 The problem seems to be that introspection leads to asking the question “why?”.